stevenwhitespacesystems/fm-uri/Readme.md

 #### Limitations

-##### Query String
+##### Query String Handling

-This key `queryJson` currently doesn't handle query strings that try to encode array parameters.
+The `queryJson` key currently has limitations in handling certain types of query strings, specifically those attempting to encode array parameters.
+For example:

-e.g

 ```
 foo[]=1&foo[]=2
 ```

-This will return a result of
+The result will be:

 ```json
 {"foo[]":"1","foo[]":"2"}
 ```

-The query string also doesn't encode integers.
-This means the `queryJson` key, will encode everything as `strings`.
+Additionally, the `queryJson` key does not encode integers, resulting in all values being encoded as strings.

 <!-- USAGE EXAMPLES -->